Marraffini-Lab/Hossain_etal_2024/README.md

 PYTHON DEPENDENCIES
-The Python scripts in this repository depend on the following: numpy, biopython, pandas and matplotlib.
+The Python scripts in this repository depend on the following: numpy, biopython, pandas, matplotlib and re.

 RUNTIME AND REPRODUCIBILITY